 You may Pin it using the pin pic below.
 If you love good quality pins that don’t go to spam sites, follow me on Pinterest, I only pin from trusted sources.

 If you like this pattern and would like more, please have a look around my site and check out my other crochet patterns.
-If you would love exclusive discounts on all my new pattern releases, why not join my email list below?
-I don’t send emails frequently so won’t spam your inbox.
+If you would love exclusive discounts and to keep in the loop about offers and new posts, you might like to join my email list.